Chrysogonum virginianum 'Allen Bush' - Golden Star or Green and Gold

 Map Credit: The Biota of North America Map Key: Green (native), Teal (native, adventive), Blue (present), Yellow (present & rare), Red (extinct)

 Consider replacing some of your high-maintenance turf with groundcovers.
 You will use less water and spend less time mowing.
 It’s also great for wildlife.
-Insects that live there attracting a wide array of ground-feeding birds.
+Insects that live there attract a wide array of ground-feeding birds.

 Prefers moist, acidic, organically rich soils in sun-dappled part shade. spreads by rhizomes but not aggressively.
-Tolerant of of sunny sites as long as the soil is kept moist and well-drained.
+Tolerant of sunny sites as long as the soil is kept moist and well-drained.